 What is the best one piece of exercise equipment?

-Our picks include:
+Our picks include the following:

 Best Compact Home Gym: Tonal